 Granville Nutrition Program: provides a nutrition site that serves both congregate site and home delivered meals at lunch to individuals over 60 years old.
 This program includes nutrition education and support services to seniors.

 Senior Services Lifeline: provides installation and payment of monthly fees for a safety device that allows low-income senior adults to get prompt attention in case of an emergency.

 First Baptist Church Creedmoor Food Pantry: provides food and clothing to individuals and families needing assistance with basic needs: fuel and food.

 Granville Search and Rescue: assists local authorities in the search for missing persons.

-American Red Cross: provides immediate disaster relief to anyone affected by disaster (single family fire or natural disaster) regardless of age, gender or cultural background.
+Granville County Single Family Fire Assistance Program: provides immediate emergency relief to anyone affected by disaster (single family fire or natural disaster) regardless of age, gender or cultural background.
 919-489-6541

 Back Pack Buddies: provides food to students who go without while at home 919-528-2351 or 919-693-5205